Volume II, No. 3 – April 1, 2019

 May 16-19, 2019 – 11th ISIM Festival and Conference

 The International Society for Improvised Music (ISIM) will combine festival and conference components and bring together musicians, teachers, scholars, promoters, and listeners who are interested in exploring the many facets of spontaneous musical creativity.
 We invite you to seize this opportunity to create connections and share knowledge with world-class devotees of the art of improvisation from all around the globe.

 June 24-27, 2019 – Professional Development Week for Educators

 Come to Augsburg University for a week of music-specific professional development on current topics.
 Participate in fun, engaging, hands-on sessions, and take home resources and develop materials to use in your classroom in the fall!
-(Complete schedule and registration details)
+(Complete schedule and registration details, link disabled)

 On February 28, The Augsburg Choir performed at Harding High School in Saint Paul with choral students of Natalia Romero.
 The highlight of the event was the world premiere of “My Dad the Mekong/Love Forever,” a dual-language (English/Hmong) composition commissioned of L.A.-based composer Elliot Z. Levine for the singers of both schools and featuring texts by Twin Cities poets Lee Her and Peter Yang.